phunware/maas-core-ios-sdk/README.md

 MaaS Core is a required dependency for all MaaS modules.

-It's recommended that you add MaaSCore.framework to the 'Vendor/Phunware' directory.
-Then add the MaaSCore.framework to your Xcode project.
+It's recommended that you add MaaSCore.framework to the 'Vendor/Phunware' directory, then add it to your Xcode project.

 The following frameworks are required:
 ````